annotatedtmg/annotatedtmg/tmg/wsabh.md

-Adam](http://akma.disseminary.org/about/) for his help with the film reference in Your Belgian Things and the identity of Tate, to Mairead Beeson for her thoughts on allusions to the works of Jacques Lusseyran and Thomas Hardy in Against Pollution, and to Tim Mitchell for adding some missing liner notes.
+Adam](http://akma.disseminary.org/about/) for his help with the film reference in Your Belgian Things and the identity of Tate, to Mairead Beeson for her thoughts on allusions to the works of Jacques Lusseyran and Thomas Hardy in Against Pollution, to Tim Mitchell for adding some missing liner notes, and to [Matt Keeter](https://github.com/mkeeter) for adding to the quotes for Palmcorder Yajna.

 ## Footnotes ## {#footnotes}